MpFatemeh/bachelor-final-project/README.md

-# bachelor-final-project
+# Association rules mining
 data mining using apriori

-using apriori algorithm to find repeated patterns and association rules in students' unit selection.
+using apriori algorithm to find repeated patterns and association rules in students selected courses for each semester.

 ```sh